madfrogsec/write-up-ndh2k16/README.md

 We were only given a single zip archive containing the following files:

-*rsa_pub
-*aes_key_cipher
-*ciphermessage
+* rsa_pub
+* aes_key_cipher
+* ciphermessage

 We know from the topic that:

-*RSA cipher was used to encrypt aes\_key\_cipher *aes\_key\_cipher was used to encrypt ciphermessage *aes was used without salt
+* RSA cipher was used to encrypt aes_key_cipher
+* aes_key_cipher was used to encrypt ciphermessage
+* aes was used without salt

 ### Solution

 First we want to gather information about the given RSA public key, since we need to decode the AES key.
-Let's ask openssl :

 ```
 openssl rsa -pubin -in rsa_pub -text